gordon13/atlas-generator/README.md

 PIL

 # Instructions
-1. Create a folder where you want to do the atlas creation.
+1. Create a folder where you want to do the atlas creation and copy the script to it.
 2. Add the images you want to combine
 3. A a folder called "generated"
 4. Run script
 5. Check the "generated folder for your texture and json files

+Note: the packing algorithm isn't particularly smart.
+You may need to adjust the "size" variable to change the final texture size